RohanAlexander/telling_stories_with_data/_book/21-hunt.md

 ### Exercises

-1. In your own words, what is the role of randomisation in constructing a counterfactual (write two or three paragraphs)?
+1. In your own words, what is the role of randomization in constructing a counterfactual (write two or three paragraphs)?
 2. What is external validity (pick one)?
     a.
 Findings from an experiment hold in that setting.
     b.
 Findings from an experiment hold outside that setting.